akiomiyao/ped/README.md

   I express special thanks for the release of short reads to SRA by ENS Lyon.

 ## Instruction for *k*-mer method
-- Making reference data is same as the bidirectional method.
 - For example,
 ```
 perl ped.pl target=ERR3063487,control=ERR3063486,ref=WBcel235,method=kmer